Last Updated on

 Do not get offended.
 Let them ignore your card or refuse your offer of help.
 Whatever they do or do not do, the last thing you should do as a caring friend is add more turmoil by getting upset.

 Better late than never.
 Even six months later is all right, especially because by then most other people’s attentions will have moved on, and the grieving person will (likely) be feeling alone in their grief.
-Even if you do send a sympathy card right away, consider sending another one six or eight months down the road to remind them that you are still thinking of them and grieving with them.
+Even if you do send a sympathy card right away, consider sending another one six or eight months down the road (or especially on the death anniversary) to remind them that you are still thinking of them and grieving with them.

-Consider sending a sympathy gift along with your card.
+Consider sending a sympathy gift.
+Sometimes you want to express more.
+So include a gift along with your card.
 Here are 29 thoughtful and creative sympathy gift ideas for someone who is grieving.